 Eye contact is very important during an in-person interview, and you should try to convey that same level of connection in video.
-Here’s how - avoid the instinct to look directly at your interviewer on the screen while you’re answering a question, instead, you want to direct your gaze at the camera when speaking.
+Here’s how - avoid the instinct to look directly at your interviewer on the screen while you’re answering a question, instead you want to direct your gaze at the camera when speaking.
 Doing this will make your eyes align with the interviewer’s on the other end and help build a connection.

-Like other formats, you need prep your interview stage presence – practice with friends or family, ask them to give you candid feedback about your virtual appearance and eye contact.
+Like other formats, you need to prep your interview stage presence – practice with friends or family, ask them to give you candid feedback about your virtual appearance and eye contact.
 Run through it a few times until things start to feel natural.